Climate Change Initiatives

 Investments in Energy-Efficient Facilities

-To continue reducing energy intensity and CO2 emission intensity, we are implementing our own environmental capital investment program, with an annual budget of 300 million yen (the budget was 200 million yen until fiscal 2020 but we increased it in fiscal 2021 to strengthen our climate change response).
-Investments are for small and medium investments that have a relatively long payback period, through activities in three areas – global warming prevention, effective use of resources, and environmental impact reduction – that are priorities in Kaneka’s environmental management program.
-In fiscal 2023 we continued allocating a large portion of this fund to projects that address climate change, including broader initiatives such as visualizing energy consumption.
-We will continue to use this investment program effectively to promote energy conservation and GHG emission reduction activities.
+The program operates under three areas that are priorities in Kaneka’s environmental management program: global warming prevention, effective use of resources, and environmental impact reduction.
+In FY2024 we continued allocating a large portion of this fund to projects that address climate change, including broader initiatives such as visualizing energy consumption.
+We will continue to effectively leverage this investment program to promote energy conservation and GHG emission reduction activities.

 Results of Our Own Environmental Capital Investment Program